By: Adam H. Rosenblum Esq. Published: 11/4/19

 4) Drive Less Than 11 mph Over

 The best way to avoid a speeding ticket is to not exceed the speed limit by more than 10 mph.
 In instances where speed is specified, less than 2% of tickets on average are for going less than 11 mph over the limit.
-In 2017 that figure was just 1.87%.
-Of the past nine years, only once (2014) did that number come close to 3%.
-In 2009 it was barely over 1%.
+In 2018 that figure was just 1.8%.
+Of the past 10 years, only once (2014) did that number come close to 3%.

 5) Drive in Counties with Low Conviction Rates

-Sometimes a speeding ticket is unavoidable.
 A person who is ticketed for speeding should hope it happens in a county with low conviction rates.
-Orleans County by the Canadian border convicted barely more than half of all drivers who were ticketed there in 2017.
-According to the most recent data, 49.8% of drivers had their tickets dismissed or were acquitted of the speeding charges.
-Another 32.8% were convicted on a different speeding charge or a non-speeding charge.
-Only 17.4% were convicted of the charges issued by the officer.
-Livingston, Otsego and Broome Counties dismissed or acquitted a little over a third of speeding charges last year.
+Orleans County (by the Canadian border) convicted less than half of all drivers who were ticketed for speeding there in 2018.
+According to the most recent data, 51.1% of drivers had their tickets dismissed or were acquitted of the speeding charges.
+Another 30% were convicted on a different speeding charge or a non-speeding charge.
+Only 18.8% were convicted of the charges issued by the officer.
+Chenango, Livingston, and Broome counties dismissed more than one-third of speeding charges last year.

 Even in Manhattan, a surprising number of drivers got a break.
-Almost 13% of speeding tickets were dismissed or the drivers were acquitted of the charges, which is the 10th highest dismissal/acquittal rate in the state.
-Don’t be fooled: Manhattan is part of the Traffic Violations Bureau (TVB), which does not allow for plea bargains.
+Almost 12.5% of speeding tickets were dismissed or the drivers were acquitted of the charges last year, which is the 10th highest dismissal/acquittal rate in the state.
+Don’t be fooled: Manhattan is part of the Traffic Violations Bureau (TVB), which does not allow for plea bargains (negotiated reductions in court).
 Drivers who opt to fight a TVB ticket must realize it’s all or nothing.